semgrep/semgrep-docs/docs/semgrep-code/getting-started.md

 # Scan your codebase

-Code is a static application security testing (SAST) tool that scans your project (the repo containing the app you want inspected) for security vulnerabilities.
-You can scan your project by integrating Code into your CI/CD pipeline or scan projects available locally on your machine.
+Semgrep Code is a static application security testing (SAST) tool that scans your repository for security vulnerabilities.
+You can scan your repository by integrating Code into your CI/CD pipeline, or you can scan repositories available locally on your machine.

-## Use the Cloud Platform to automate continuous scanning of your code
+## Use the Semgrep Cloud Platform (SCP) to automate the continuous scanning of your code

 <PlatformAddRepo />